comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/integrations/langchain.md

 ## Getting Started

-To use the `CometTracer` with LangChain, you'll need to have both the `opik` and `langchain` packages installed.
+To use the `OpikTracer` with LangChain, you'll need to have both the `opik` and `langchain` packages installed.
 You can install them using pip:

 ```bash
 pip install opik langchain langchain_openai